SPECIALIZES IN B-TO-B

 Axis Payments reviews is a tricky area, since the company has gone through mergers and possible name changes.
 We found no serious complaints about the company’s services dating back to the time the company was established as Axis Payments in 2015.
 Those we did uncover are minor and may be attributable to the company’s use of telemarketing.

-Some sales associates may overpromise in hopes of getting businesses to sign a contract.
+Some reviews indicate that sales associates may overpromise in hopes of getting businesses to sign a contract.
 Similar complaints pre-date back to Axis Payments’ parent companies.
 They came from businesses as well as former company employees and independent sales agents.

 Parent company Axis Merchant Systems’ business address in Carrollton, (Dallas) Texas is also shared by the following companies: